r-dbi/dbi3/README.md

 In the beginning, the issue tracker will be used to collect and categorize issues that did not fit the scope of {DBI} or related packages.
 Eventually, the repository will contain a working package and a design document.

+## Properties

+- async-first
+- only pure functions/methods with callbacks